BernhardSchornak/st-open/DatabaseEngine.md

   * 06_____FIX_________Block________128 * n bit data blocks
   * 07_____$32_________String_______dynamic strings with 32 bit offset table

+SORRY FOR THE INFERIOR FORMATTING CAPABILITIES OF THE EDITOR / DOCUMENT VIEWER...

 These types are sufficient to handle **any** kind of data you might want to read from or write to permanent storage.
-Sorry for the forced formatting, but the editor "eats" more than one blanks in a row and replaces tabs (regardless of their quantity) with exactly one space.
-Hence, real formatting must be forced with some non-space, non-tab characters...

 By the way: All bits of these types are treated as the bits they are.
 There neither are master bits nor slave bits.
 All of them have just two states - either they are (bit set, electric charge present), or they are not (reset, no charge there).
 Funny master race bits called _sign bits_ only exist in some people's heads and belong to unfulfilled dreams about a [4th Reich'n'Roll](http://www.youtube.com/watch?v=AGr97SCvxp4).
 In other words - the DBE does not care if someone gives each single bit a unique name before it is sent to the execution pipe(s)...